smithy-lang/smithy-rs/design/src/rfcs/rfc0007_timeout_config.md

 Timeouts will be implemented in the following places:

-- HTTP request timeout for multiple requests will be implemented as the outermost Layer in `call_raw`.
+- HTTP request timeout for multiple requests will be implemented as the outermost Layer in `Client::call_raw`.
 - HTTP request timeout for a single request will be implemented within `RetryHandler::retry`.
 - Time to first byte, TLS negotiation, and connect timeouts will be implemented within the central `hyper` connector.

 Changes checklist
 -----------------

+Changes are broken into to sections:

+- HTTP requests (single or multiple) are implementable as layers within our current stack
+- Other timeouts will require changes to our dependencies and may be slower to implement

+### Implementing HTTP request timeouts

+- [ ] Add `TimeoutConfig` to `smithy-types`
+- [ ] Add `TimeoutConfigProvider` to `aws-config`
+  - [ ] Add provider that fetches config from environment variables
+  - [ ] Add provider that fetches config from profile
+- [ ] Add `timeout` method to `aws_types::Config` for setting timeout configuration
+- [ ] Add `timeout` method to generated `Config`s too
+- [ ] Add method `timeout` to `ServiceBuilder` to handle timeouts for multiple-attempt requests
+- [ ] Add configurable timeout to `SmithyRetryPolicy` to handle timeouts for single-attempt requests
+- [ ] Add tests for timeout behavior
+  - [ ] test multi-request timeout triggers after 3 slow retries
+  - [ ] test single-request timeout triggers correctly
+  - [ ] test single-request timeout doesn't trigger if request completes in time

+### Implementing other timeouts

-// TODO
+TODO

 <!--- Links -->